yhannacruz/app-dev/README.md

 ---

 ### **Why I Love It**
 "Stranger Things" blends the nostalgia of the '80s with a compelling supernatural mystery, exceptional performances from its cast, and heart-pounding suspense.
-The show's strong emotional core, featuring themes of friendship, loyalty, and family, makes it more than just a sci-fi thriller—it's a touching story about growing up and facing your fears.
+The show's strong emotional core, featuring themes of friendship, loyalty, and family, makes it more than just a sci-fi thriller it's a touching story about growing up and facing your fears.